Cherry-eye is a physical condition that is quite common in dogs,

 page and view the next photo.

-Although this cat was treated with minimal restraint, in some cases, it may be wise to wrap
+Although these cats were treated with minimal restraint, in some cases, it may be wise to

-a towel around the cat to hold his front paws down to prevent interference with the
+wrap a towel around the cat to hold their front paws down to prevent interference with the

 If it is difficult to get the tip of the swab to the base of the exposed gland, it may be